-Past performance is not a reliable indicator of future results.
+Investors should note that these figures refer to the past and past performance is not a reliable indicator of future results.

 The value of investments and the income from them can go down as well as up and investors may not get back the amount originally invested.